plmrry/pathway-viz/For Biovis 2016/markdown/body_text_v2.md

 \subsection*{Task Taxonomies}

-The field of visual analytics has produced a number of \emph{task taxonomies}, which are written in an effort to understand how the various tasks performed by an analyst and user are related to (and enabled by) different visualization tools and techniques, and, conversely, how visualization tools might inform analytic tasks.
+The field of visual analytics has produced a number of *task taxonomies*, which are written in an effort to understand how the various tasks performed by an analyst and user are related to (and enabled by) different visualization tools and techniques, and, conversely, how visualization tools might inform analytic tasks.
 These taxonomies help to clarify the utility of existing techniques while also providing a low-level template for the design and evaluation of new techniques.
-Wehrend and Lewis \cite{Wehrend1990} provide one of the earliest visualization task taxonomies, with the goal of ``accelerating progress in scientific visualization'' by allowing researchers to easily find the right visualization technique for a given problem.
+Wehrend and Lewis \cite{Wehrend1990} provide one of the earliest visualization task taxonomies, with the goal of "accelerating progress in scientific visualization" by allowing researchers to easily find the right visualization technique for a given problem.
-Schneiderman \cite{Shneiderman1996} defines a ``task by data type taxonomy'' for information visualization in order to ``to sort out the prototypes and guide researchers to new opportunities.''
+Schneiderman \cite{Shneiderman1996} defines a "task by data type taxonomy" for information visualization in order to "to sort out the prototypes and guide researchers to new opportunities."

 These seminal taxonomies were, like many later taxonomies, independent of a specific visualization application domain, and their purpose was to provide a low level description and categorization of the analysis tasks enabled by \textit{any} visualization of data.
 These early taxonomies were written as very general classifications of low level analytic tasks related to any data visualization.